 Fees Under Fort Washington Investment Advisors

 Like most investment advisors, Fort Washington Investment collects management fees based on a percentage of the client’s AUM.
-This is the fee schedule for discretionary accounts.
+Below, we explore the fee schedule for Fort Washington's individual accounts:

 What to Watch Out For